-We had more than 115 participating cities from nearly 30 countries and 5 continents throughout the year.
-The inaugural Wellbeing Cities Forum gathered 250 urban leaders in Montréal on June 19th and 20th, 2019 — showcasing many highly innovative and inspiring solutions from around the world.
+More than 115 participating cities from 30 countries across 5 continents applied throughout the year.
+After a two-round selection process, a jury selected the laureats to be recognized at the inaugural Wellbeing Cities Forum.
+250 urban leaders gathered in Montréal on June 19-20, 2019 showcasing innovative and inspiring solutions from around the world.

-Our Laureate cities, Milan, Pune, Kigali, Lisbon, and Santa Monica are actively transforming urban life by investing in public health, strong communities, a thriving and sustainable environment, and the local economy.
-Their success stories provide testimony to what can be achieved when planning and policies focus on creating a better quality of life for the community.
+Laureate cities, Milan, Pune, Kigali, Lisbon, and Santa Monica actively transform urban life by investing in public health, strong communities, a thriving and sustainable environment, and local economy.
+Their success stories proves what can be achieved when cities focus on creating a better quality of life for the community.

 Scroll down for more details on the finalist and laureate cities, their selected initiatives, and access op-eds by the laureate cities’ mayors.